 Work toward developing a deep understanding of the field in which you’re working, whether it’s the stock market or consumer packaged goods.
 Invest the time to work through as many datasets as you can, for example by participating in Kaggle competitions, to learn how to avoid dead ends.
 Learn to sense the “question behind the question” in assignments, digging down, in other words, to discover the exact business issues driving the need to analyze the data.

-Building on a Programming Background
+How to Become a Data Analyst by Building on a Programming Background

 Did some, or a lot, of that content overview sound familiar to you?
 Have you been trained as a software engineer, or perhaps you studied programming in college, but yet lack the solid mathematical foundation required to become a data analyst?

 No sweat.
 You’re in a great position to launch a learning journey, at the culmination of which you’ll be situated for maximum data analysis success.

 Programming is an integral aspect of data analysis.